ArtRegistryConsortium/arc-creator-core-solidity/README.md

 The Identity Contract manages user identities within the ARC ecosystem.
 Each identity has a unique ID and is associated with a wallet address.

 **Key Features:**
-- Four identity types: Artist, Gallery, Institution, Collector
+- Five identity types: Artist, Gallery, Institution, Collector, Custodian
 - Comprehensive metadata storage for each identity type
 - Custodian system for delegated management
 - Role-based access control